Thirupathi (2006 Kannada film): Reception

 R. G. Vijayasarathy from IANS stated that "Tirupati is an engaging entertainer which can be a tasty full meal for film fans of action flicks".
 A critic from Rediff.com wrote "it is Sudeep's film all the way.
 He oozes talent in every frame and it is really his spirited performance as Tirupati that saves the film".
 A critic from Chitraloka.com wrote that "Action lovers cannot miss this film".
+Sify wrote "Director Shivamani's takings are good as usual.
+The story is wafer thin, but the narration and style in presentation makes the film watchable.
+Sudeep fits the role perfectly and his body language and dialogue delivery are good as he carries the film on his shoulders.
+Heroine Pooja Kanwal has nothing much to do, while Charanraj and Rangayana Raghu excel as villains".
 The film had high collections initially but later dipped in collections.